-- 2. Configure the applicable Security Groups on the Quantum Maestro Orchestrators - Note Configure only one of the installed Quantum Maestro Orchestrators.
+- Note It is assumed that you already installed the Quantum Maestro Orchestrators, the Security Appliances, and connected all cables.
+See the Quantum Maestro Getting Started Guide. - Configure the applicable Security Groups on the Quantum Maestro Orchestrators - Note Configure only one of the installed Quantum Maestro Orchestrators.
 The Quantum Maestro Orchestrators synchronize the configuration automatically with each other.

-Every Security Group must contain:
+Each Security Group must contain: